-The second important change is a responsibility for data ethics.
+The second important change is the responsibility for data ethics.
 Ethics in People analytics is to know what is good or bad and practice our role with moral obligation.
-There is a lot that we can do with data.
+There is a lot that we can do with the data.
 However, it might not be what we should do.

 The compliance with the GDPR and other regulatory issues being discussed these days is only a starting point.
 It will surely force awareness of People Analysts to privacy issues.
 But I think it will also influence employees’ behavior, and People Analysts will have to respond:

 When people start exercising their rights and request access to their data, People Analysts will be ready in advance to give them comprehensive information about their data usage.
 When employees start asking to correct or erase their data, employers will request more transparency and security from HR software providers.
 Organizations will ensure that they process only the personal data that is necessary for the specific purpose they wish to accomplish, and therefore, they’ll need long-term planning and more serious considerations.

 This will probably move the field of People Analytics forward.
 The implication for employees and candidates is Transparency!
 But not only… Eventually, since the People Analyst role will include more components of procurement and expertise in HR tech, we will learn, for the sake of regulations and ethics, to ask vendors hard questions and be more critique about model accuracy and data privacy.